-- Choose a specific goal such as finding an app to track eating or exercise and making a commitment to use the app for one week.
+- Choose a specific goal, such as finding an app to track eating or exercise and making a commitment to use the app for one week.

 To make lasting health behavior changes you will need to pay attention to food choices and lifestyle habits such as exercise and sleep.
 These habits are the cornerstone of maintaining health, and each of these habits rounds out a healthy routine.
-For example, regular exercise can lead to improved sleep, whereas poor sleep can lead to skipped workouts and overeating.
+For example, regular exercise can lead to improved sleep, whereas insufficient sleep can lead to skipped workouts and overeating.

 It is possible to follow a realistic, achievable plan to help you get healthier.
 Set specific goals and allow yourself time to adjust to change.
-Choose your goals based on science rather than the latest fad.
+Choose your lifestyle goals based on science rather than the latest fad.